-Population-level antipsychotic utilisation: all individuals between 01/01/2013 and 31/12/2023, with a diagnosis of dementia and at least 365 days of prior history before the day they become eligible for study inclusion.
+Population-level antipsychotic utilisation: all individuals between 01/01/2013 and 31/12/2023, with at least 365 days of prior history before the day they become eligible for study inclusion.
 For incidence, anyone with prior use of antipsychotic/s of interest will be excluded from the analysis.

-Patient-level antipsychotic drug utilisation and patient-level characterisation: new users of antipsychotic drugs in the period between 01/01/2013 and 31/12/2023 (or latest date available), with at least 365 days of visibility prior to the date of their first antipsychotic prescription, a prior diagnosis of the condition of dementia and no prior use of the respective antipsychotic drug/s.
+Patient-level antipsychotic drug utilisation and patient-level characterisation: New users of antipsychotic drugs in the period between 01/01/2013 and 31/12/2023 (or latest date available), with at least 365 days of visibility prior to the date of their first antipsychotic prescription and no prior use of the respective antipsychotic drug/s.